rstadler6/ngx-object-diagram/README.md

 - customize color, font-family and sizes via css-variables
 - Entities can be dragged
-- Support for simple entities as well as overrides for more complex objects
+- Support for simple entities as well as overrides for more complex objects with associations

 ## Documentation